notlibrary/tpm/README.md

 The point is in fact you do not need sqlite postgres or lmdb to perform a single pick and sometimes even the single pick is more than enough

+How many sqliters does it take to pick the toothpaste? `NULL`

 ## Command line options
 `-a` pick toothpaste with highest rating